ScottLogic/blog/_posts/2025-11-28-testing-open-source-llms-with-ragas.md

 Next, we created a wrapper around the InferESG API to automate the following sequence:

-1. Upload the published ESG report and produce a corresponding greenwashing report.
+1. Upload the published ESG report and produce a corresponding report.
 2. Ask predefined questions about AstraZeneca using the baseline Q&A dataset.
 3. Record the model-generated responses in a structured format.

 This automated pipeline was intentionally designed for repeatability, allowing us to alternate between different LLMs during the questioning phase and evaluate their performance under identical parameters.

 InferESG operated with a session-based cache to store reports generated in step 1.
 However, when switching between models, the cache would reset, leading to non-equivalent comparisons, each model was effectively responding to slightly different report inputs.
-To correct this, we temporarily adjusted the session cache to function deterministically, ensuring that every model used the same generated greenwashing report for evaluation.
+To correct this, we temporarily adjusted the session cache to function deterministically, ensuring that every model used the same generated report for evaluation.

 With the setup standardized, the following steps were executed to gather and interpret results: